What are Blockchain Bridges?

 Reading Time: 5 minutes

-Imagine you only have Bitcoin (BTC) but want to explore decentralized applications (dApps) on the Ethereum blockchain.
+Imagine you only have Bitcoin but want to explore decentralized applications (dApps) on the Ethereum blockchain.
 Unfortunately, BTC cannot operate on the Ethereum blockchain due to inherent limitations within each blockchain’s protocols and structures.
 Hence, you require a bridge platform to facilitate the transfer of BTC to Ethereum.
 This process involves converting your BTC into Wrapped Bitcoin (WBTC), an ERC-20 token standard pegged to the value of BTC.
 This article will delve into the concept of blockchain bridges and its advantages and risks.

 Article Summary